Zeph001/docker_tournament/README.md

 ```

 ## Troubleshooting
+* If you get a TypeError: Cannot read property 'email' of undefined, when navigating to the Dashboard.
+  This is because you have logged in with an improper User Account
+    Logout again and use the registration panel

 ### Windows
 * If you get the error `'bash\r' No such file or directory`.
 [Fix](https://stackoverflow.com/questions/29045140/env-bash-r-no-such-file-or-directory)
   This is because of the line-formatting difference between Unix and Windows style.